-The official birth of viticulture goes back to four thousand millennia before the birth of Christ.
-Since the early years of history, the wine was considered an elixir of the gods and a beverage reserved for the privileged few.
+The official birth of viticulture goes back to around four thousand millennia before the birth of Christ.

-The Staffelter Hof is one of the oldest wine companies in Germany.
-Its name is linked to a monastery in Belgium and its winemaking history goes back to the 862 AD.
+Staffelter Hof is one of the oldest wine companies in Germany.
+Its name is linked to a monastery in Belgium and its winemaking history goes all the way back to 862 AD.

 The winery produced wines exclusively for the monastery until the secularization during the French revolution and subsequently, the company was bought by Peter Schneiders, a vineyard manager responsible for the success and longevity of the company.

 Today, the company is focused on the production of Riesling wines, although they also have an exquisite red, made from the Spätburgunder grape variety and aged in oak barrels.

 The Loire Valley is a region famous for its spectacular landscapes, medieval castles, and exquisite wines.

 And one of the oldest wine companies in France and in the world is located here.

 The Château de Goulaine’s history goes back to the year 1000 when Marquis Goulaine founded the first winery in France.

 The winery still belongs to the same family and produces some excellent Muscat and Vouvray wines.
 For this reason, the company is considered the oldest European family owned winery.

 It is also believed that the company produced the first commercial Chardonnay in the western Loire Valley.